Subordination algebras in modal logic: Preliminary dualities

+Note that condition (w) together with ($\lozenge$) is widely known in the literature (under the name p-morphism, or also reduction) and that is the reason we choose the white category rather than the black one to be our favourite one. \end{definition}

-\begin{déf} Let $\underline{B}$ be a subordination algebra.
-Its \textbf{dual} is $\underline{X}=(X,R)$ where $X = \mbox{Ult}(B)$ is the ultrafilter space of $B$ with the topology generated by (the clopen sets) and $R$ is the binary relation on $X$ defined by
+The duality between \textbf{Sub} and \textbf{SubS} (and their black and strong counterparts) is then obtained as follows.
+Let $\mathbb{B}$ be a subordination algebra.
+Its dual is $\mathbb{X}=(X,R)$ where $X = \mbox{Ult}(B)$ is the ultrafilter space of $B$ with the topology generated by (the clopen sets) and $R$ is the binary relation on $X$ defined by